 Simon Property Group, Inc. is a Delaware corporation that operates as a self-administered and self-managed real estate investment trust, or REIT, under the Internal Revenue Code of 1986, as amended, or the Internal Revenue Code.
 REITs will generally not be liable for U.S. federal corporate income taxes as long as they distribute not less than 100% of their REIT taxable income.
 Simon Property Group, L.P. is our majority-owned Delaware partnership subsidiary that owns all of our real estate properties and other assets.
 Unless stated otherwise or the context otherwise requires, references to "Simon" mean Simon Property Group, Inc. and references to the "Operating Partnership" mean Simon Property Group, L.P.
 References to "we," "us" and "our" mean collectively Simon, the Operating Partnership and those entities/subsidiaries owned or controlled by Simon and/or the Operating Partnership.
-Unless otherwise indicated, these notes to consolidated financial statements apply to both Simon and the Operating Partnership.
-According to the Operating Partnership's partnership agreement, the Operating Partnership is required to pay all expenses of Simon.
+Unless otherwise indicated, these notes to consolidated financial statements apply to both Simon and the Operating Partnership is required to pay all expenses of Simon.